stella-dikmans/MOC/README.md

 **Silly description:** We are paying attention to the city’s street names, the wall paintings, statues and engravings as we believe they are constantly whispering half truths.
 History is being told by a very particular societal group that has imprisoned one half of the truth somewhere...
 This machine exists because the present time was very poorly designed by a selective group.
 The machine will (intentionally) expose the dirty history of hidden public artifacts in order to embrace other futures (by other we mean the furthest point possible from patriarchy, capitalist and neo-colonist structures) so citizens can fully engage, at their own risk, with their cities history.

+**Questions:

-**Questions: “**What was more important “Single Ladies” by Beyonce or the Renaissance?” ****How is the city of Barcelona telling the stories of the past?
+**What was more important “Single Ladies” by Beyonce or the Renaissance?”**

+**How is the city of Barcelona telling the stories of the past?
 Who is telling them and who has been silenced?
-What are statues of the dead trying to say?
-What voices of the past are perpetuating illusions and why the end of those lies are hard to imagine?
+What are statues of the dead trying to say?**

+**What voices of the past are perpetuating illusions and why the end of those lies are hard to imagine?**

 # process
 ## Cardboard and paper prototype